-PTM can be activated through V-Mode customization or by pressing the ESC button twice while in Track Mode.
+If equipped, PTM can be activated through V-Mode customization or by pressing the ESC switch twice while in Track Mode.
+Depending on available options and trim levels, it can also be activated through a separate PTM switch on the steering wheel.

-To activate PTM through V-Mode customization, select the desired PTM state in the center stack (Vehicle>Settings>Drive Mode Customization>V-Mode).
-Press the V-Mode button once to activate V-Mode.
-When PTM is configured on, a message will appear in the Driver Information Center (DIC) "V Mode Active-Press Again for PTM On-ESC May be Disabled".

-To confirm and enter PTM, press the V-Mode button again. the PTM state can now be modified using the mode knob or changing the V-Mode PTM settings in the center stack.
-Both the V-Mode and PTM indicators will be displayed.
-To exit PTM, press the ESC button.

-To cancel the PTM request and not enter PTM, press the center dismiss button on the steering wheel (V-Mode remains active).
+To activate PTM through V-Mode customization, select the desired PTM state in the center stack (Settings > Vehicle > Drive Mode Customization > V-Mode).
+Press the V-Mode switch once to activate V-Mode.
+When PTM is configured, a message will appear in the DIC "V-Mode Active - Press Again for PTM On - ESC May be Disabled."
+To confirm and enter PTM, press the V-Mode switch again.
+The PTM state can now be modified using the MODE switch or changing the V-Mode PTM settings in the center stack.
+Both the V-Mode and PTM indicators are displayed.
+To exit PTM, press the ESC switch.
+To cancel, press the center dismiss button on the steering wheel (V-Mode remains active).